Nelligen Bridge replacement

 Environmental impact assessment documents

 The environmental impact assessment documents were displayed for community and stakeholder feedback from Friday 14 October until Friday 18 November.
-Documents on display included the Review of Environmental Factors and the Environmental Impact Statement which contain specialist studies and investigations about biodiversity, heritage, visual impact, noise and vibration and water quality and hydrology.
-Feedback will be used to further develop the proposal and will be addressed in a Submissions Report which is expected to be available early next year.
+Documents on display included the Review of Environmental Factors and the Environmental Impact Statement which contained specialist studies and investigations about biodiversity, heritage, visual impact, noise and vibration and water quality and hydrology.
+Feedback has been addressed in the Submissions Report.

 Review of Environmental Factors

 The Review of Environmental Factors assessed the potential environmental impacts of the proposal and identifies ways to manage and mitigate these impacts.